 Please notice, that this definition does not guarantee that this relation is indeed an equivalence relation.
 Luckily this is true for a big number of fractals, in particular for all nested fractals \cite[Prop.
-2.9]{FK2019}.\\ In this paper we only want to consider fractals, where $\sim$ forms a equivalence relation (or could be modified such that $\sim$ becomes a equivalence relation).
+2.9]{FK2019}.\\ In this paper we only want to consider fractals, where $\sim$ forms an equivalence relation (or could be modified such that $\sim$ becomes an equivalence relation).

 As a next step we want to introduce a mass distribution $m$ on the fractal respectively on the word space.
 In general it would be possible to define such a mass distribution in a very general way.
-For our purpose we want to consider relatively simple mass distributions and use the self-similarity of our fractal.
+For our purpose we want to consider relatively simple mass distributions and use the self--similarity of our fractal.
 We define the mass distribution $m$ for all $a\in\mathcal A$ in such a way that $m(a)\in(0,1)$ and $\sum_{a\in\mathcal A}m(a)=1$ holds.
 Further we set $m(\emptyset) = 1$.
-Now we use the self-similarity: for words $w\in\mathcal W$ with $w=w_1\dots w_n$ we define $m(w) \defgl m(w_1)\dots m(w_n)$.\\ If all those weights $m(i)$ are choosen equal (i.e. $m(i) = \frac1N$) we say that we consider the homogenous fractal or homogenous case.
-Otherwise we consider the inhomogenous case.\\
+Now we use the self--similarity: for words $w\in\mathcal W$ with $w=w_1\dots w_n$ we define $m(w) \defgl m(w_1)\dots m(w_n)$.\\ If all those weights $m(i)$ are chosen equal (i.e. $m(i) = \frac1N$) we say that we consider the homogeneous fractal or homogeneous case.
+Otherwise we consider the inhomogeneous case.\\